 Glacier’s weather can be very extreme.
 It was warm during the day when we were here at the end of July and early August.
 It’s pretty chill in September.
 We saw a lot of fog on the Going-to-the-Sun Road.
 The fog rolled up the mountain and onto the narrow road while we were on it, with nothing stopping us from falling to our death.
 HAHA!

 The park sits on the Continental Divide, with two types of weather clashing.
-The warm, wet Pacific air is moving in from the west, and cold, dry Arctic air from the northeast.
+The warm, wet Pacific air moves in from the west, and cold, dry Arctic air is from the northeast.
 The weather meets at the Continental Divide—Logan Pass.